 Address: Av.
 Diagonal 557

 Hours: 9:30 am to 9:30 pm (12:00 pm to 8:00 pm Sunday).

 Variety: ★☆☆☆ Central: ★★★★ Atmosphere: ★★★☆

-The most central Barcelona shopping mall is unfortunately its most limited.
+While this is the most central Barcelona shopping mall, it is unfortunately also its most limited.

-Right above La Rambla at Plaça de Catalunya is at aptly named El Triangle for its noticeable triangular shape – you’ll find about 20 shops to choose from here.
+Right above La Rambla at Plaça de Catalunya is the aptly named El Triangle, which you’ll recognize for its noticeable triangular shape.
+Inside, you’ll find about 20 shops to choose from.

 Maremagnum Shopping Centre

 The convenience of this medium-sized Barcelona mall is what brings people in.
 Just walk down La Rambla across the mini bridge over the water to the mirrored building overlooking the waterfront.